Microsoft/azure-docs.hu-hu/articles/governance/policy/how-to/get-compliance-data.md

 Connect-AzAccount
 ```

-A modul a következő parancsmagokkal rendelkezik:
+A modul a következő parancsmagokat tartalmazza:

 - `Get-AzPolicyStateSummary`
 - `Get-AzPolicyState`